elastic/eck-diagnostics/README.md

 Just execute the binary.
 On macOS versions with Gatekeeper enabled you have to explicitly allow the execution the first time round, as described in this [support article](https://support.apple.com/en-us/HT202491) (in the section "If you want to open an app that hasn’t been notarized or is from an unidentified developer").

-To run diagnostics, you need to specify at least the workload resources namespace(s).
+To run diagnostics, you need to specify at least the workload resource namespace(s).
 The operator namespace is set by default to the `elastic-system` namespace, where the ECK operator typically resides.

 For example, to run diagnostics for resources namespaces `a` and `b`:
 ```shell